Paris La Défense Arena > Paris Champs-Élysées

 Current use: the estate is a venue for receptions and seminars.

 Fontenay-le-Fleury (Pop: 13,500)

-The castle of Ternay, is mentioned in 1482 on the registers of Villepreux.
+History: the castle of Ternay is cited in 1482 on the registers of Villepreux.
 This property was modified in the 19th century in Directory style.
-French playwright Sacha Guitry lived there from 1937 until his death in 1957.
-A famous actor, playwright and film director, Sacha Guitry, who had decided to make the Ternay estate his secondary home, was very attached to the city of Fontenay-le-Fleury.
-On July 4 and 5, 1939, he celebrated his marriage to French actress Geneviève de Séreville in the Church of Saint Germain in Fontenay-le-Fleury.
-Today, Château de Ternay is privately owned.
+Sacha Guitry lived there from 1937 until his death in 1957.
+An illustrious actor, playwright and film director, Sacha Guitry, who decided to make the Ternay estate his second home, was very attached to the town of Fontenay-le-Fleury.
+On July 4 and 5, 1939, he celebrated his marriage to French actress Geneviève de Séreville at the Saint Germain de Fontenay-le-Fleury church.

 Saint-Cyr-l'Ecole (Pop: 18,800)